SPFlores/Avatar-ATLA-Fight-Game/README.md

 Thanks to Patrick "Dragon" B and "Royal" Rey G for testing, playing, and generally supporting me while I struggled through this.

 https://stackoverflow.com/questions/30098942/javascript-set-all-values-in-array-of-object thread used as a starting point to figure out how to reset enemy array values (there's probably an easier way to do it, but ¯\_(ツ)_/¯ it finally works and after almost 6 hours over 2 days that's all I care about).
-All other code should be original.
+And god bless W3 schools for always knowing what I need, even if I don't know exactly what I'm looking for.
+All other code should be originally synthesized using those resources.